guardian/mobile-purchases/README.md

 See [here](docs/ARCHITECTURE.md).

-### Cloud Functions

- - Subscription Status: This is triggered by an API call from the app to check if a Google purchase token or an Apple receipt is a proof to a valid subscription.

 ## Running TypeScript lambdas locally

 We're using [TypeScript](https://www.typescriptlang.org/) to develop this project and it's useful to be able to test these locally, without having to resubmit a build and deploy to the cloud.